-President Trump blasts Nordstrom for dropping Ivanka's brand
+@POTUS retweets Trump blasting Nordstrom

-President Trump tweeted Wednesday that Nordstrom's treated his daughter Ivanka "so unfairly" when it discontinued her fashion line.

-Trump tweeted from his personal account -- @realDonaldTrump -- but it was then retweeted by the official @POTUS account, which had so far been reserved strictly for government issues.
+President Trump tweeted a jab at Nordstrom department stores from his personal account Wednesday morning, which was then retweeted by the official @POTUS account.

+@POTUS, the official Twitter account for the president, had so far been reserved for government issues.

+The Trump tweet blasted Nordstrom for treating his daughter Ivanka "so unfairly" by discontinuing her fashion line.

 Nordstrom announced last week that it would no longer carry Ivanka Trump's line of clothing and accessories.
 Nordstrom said that it decided to part ways with her products "based on the brand's performance."